damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ## Using Git to update this website<a name="starting-with-git"></a>

 This is a guide on what you'll need to install and run on your machine to get Git up and running so you can create your first MR in minutes!
-Follow the numbers steps below to complete your setup.
+Follow the numbered steps below to complete your setup.

 ### 1. Start using GitLab